 See the further details of tuition fees when studying a course at the University of Gloucestershire.

 Academic Subject Leader for Design

 "Don is a designer, educator and creative strategist with interests in film, marketing, advertising and popular culture.
 He is the Academic Subject Leader for Design and Post Graduate Lead for the School of Arts.
 His practice and research sit at the borders of art, design, media and business."

 Attend national and international conferences.

 The university and school foster publication opportunities allowing you to contribute to your profession and achieve high-level academic recognition.

-Join the vibrant School of Liberal and Performing Arts postgraduate community with expertise across private, public and not-for-profit sectors.
+Join the vibrant School of Arts postgraduate community with expertise across private, public and not-for-profit sectors.